stefankrysa/MScDissertation/README.md

-### Understanding How Weather Impacts the Way People Interact with Places: An Analysis of Footfall across UK Retail Areas
+### Understanding How Weather Impacts the Way People Interact with Places
 ### Stefan Krysa
 #### August 2025